LLNL/dataracebench/user_guide.md

 * docker stop drb\_romp; sudo docker exec -it -u root drb\_romp bash
 * docker rm drb\_intel; sudo docker exec -it -u root drb\_intel bash

-DataRaceBench’s execution script, check-data-races.sh, has builtin support for all the four tools.
+DataRaceBench’s execution script, check-data-races.sh, has builtin support for all the five tools.
 Once we enter a container, we need to set the environment for ROMP and Intel Inspector.
 To use ROMP, we need to run the following commands to set the context:

 **_Environment setup - ROMP_**
 ```